 There are only two trails that take you to the peak of Hallasan – Gwaneumsa and Seongpanak.
-At 9.7km, Seongpanak is the longest of the two but it takes you on a steadier, more gradual journey to the peak.
+At 9.7km, Seongpanak is the longest of the two.
+However, it takes you on a steadier, more gradual journey to the peak.

 The Gwaneumsa hiking trail is steeper but offers incredible views over the cliffs and the 300 or so other mountains that surround Hallasan.
 The two routes are challenging but if you have no health issues, you ought to be fine.

-I ascended via Gwaneumsa and down via Seongpanak.
+You could consider hiking up via Gwaneumsa and then back down via Seongpanak.
 Sometimes the trails are closed due to falling rocks or adverse weather conditions and unfortunately, there is no way of knowing until you arrive there.

 Tips for Conquering Hallasan

-As of writing this, there is no website or resource site that allows you to check in advance.
+There is currently no website or resource site that allows you to check in advance what the conditions are like at Hallasan.
 If you are nervous about the challenge presented by the hike, take a look at the easier Hallasan trails.

-For this day, try to organise your accommodation somewhere close to the trailhead.
+Try to organise your accommodation somewhere close to the trailhead.
 Sometimes it can be late when you complete the hike.
-I am sure that the last thing that you want after a long day’s hike is a huge trek back to your pension!
+The last thing that you want after a long day’s hike is a huge trek back to your pension!